'Hungry to go out there': Singapore target major upset in SEA Games football showdown with Thailand

 The Young Lions will need to beat the hosts by a large margin in their final group game on Thursday (Dec 11) to reach the next round.

 SINGAPORE: The task facing Singapore is daunting.
-To keep their tournament hopes alive, the Young Lions must not only end a 14-year SEA Games winless streak against hosts Thailand on Thursday (Dec 11), but do so by a wide margin.
+To keep their tournament hopes alive, the Young Lions must not only end a 14-year SEA Games winless streak against hosts Thailand on Thursday (Dec 11), but will likely need to do so by a wide margin.

 Still, head coach Firdaus Kassim and his players believe they can pull off a massive upset at Bangkok’s Rajamangala National Stadium, despite coming off a 3–1 loss to Timor-Leste in their Group A opener.